Hampton Park

 Today, Hampton Park features impressive floral displays, including a noteworthy old rose collection and seasonal plantings maintained by staff and volunteers.
 At the heart of the park sits a central pond with a fountain, surrounded by meandering walking paths and carefully designed gardens.
 There's a bridge crossing the pond that makes for nice photo opportunities.

-You'll also find plenty of open grassy areas fantastic for picnics, several picnic tables scattered throughout, and a small playground for the little ones.
+You'll also find plenty of open grassy areas for picnics, several picnic tables scattered throughout, and a small playground for the little ones.
 Public restrooms are available, however their condition can be hit or miss depending on when you visit.

 Natural Elements